Excel Sparklines (Table of Contents)

 - The Create Sparklines dialog box will appear in which enter the data range in the Data Range box.
 In this example, we have selected the data range as D3:I3, and the location range is fixed to J3.
 After that, Click OK.

 - We can see the win/loss sparkline inserted for the above data as entered in the sheet.

 Additional things are done by using Sparklines in Excel

-If in case you need to edit your sparkline you enter or delete the data.
-Consider the below example as shown in the below image.
+If in case you need to edit your sparkling, you enter or delete the data.
+Consider the below example, as shown in the below image.

 Here we have entered data for September month.
 So the sparkline shown above is not an updated one, so let us see how to update the sparkline representing our new data range.